jhxie/CMPUT333/lab3/README.md

 Due Monday, December 5th 4:59 pm.

 ## Part I:
+Refer to [Port Scanning](./slide/port_scanning.pdf) on hints for using various port scanning and packet sniffing tools.

 ## Part II:
 The virtual address of "Magic cookie found!" string is 0x0809f268.